 Small and medium-sized companies

 Small and medium-sized companies are eligible for tax relief, such as accelerated depreciation/amortisation or more favourable bad debt provision treatment.
-To be eligible for this relief, turnover in the previous tax year must not exceed EUR 10 million and, by law, the company must not be considered an equity company (a company that does not carry on a business activity).
-In the case of a group, the turnover of all the companies must be considered for this purpose.
-Companies that generate a turnover of EUR 10 million that have met the requirements to be considered small and medium-sized companies in the tax period in which they obtained such turnover and in the two previous tax periods may be eligible for this tax relief during the three periods immediately after the period in which they obtain this turnover.
+To be eligible for this relief, turnover in the previous tax year must not exceed EUR 10 million and, by law, the company must not be considered an equity company.
+In the case of a group, the turnover of all group companies must be considered for this purpose.
+Companies that generate a turnover of EUR 10 million that have met the requirements to be considered small and medium-sized companies in the tax period in which they obtained such turnover and in the two previous tax periods may be eligible for this tax relief during the three tax periods immediately after the tax period in which they obtain this turnover.

 The applicable CIT rate is the general rate (25%).

 Special tax regime for companies that lease housing

 Companies whose main business activity is the lease of housing located in Spain that they have constructed, promoted, or acquired may apply a special tax regime that significantly reduces CIT liability, provided that certain requirements are met.

 Real Estate Investment Trust Regime (SOCIMI)